Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Adaptive Traveling Repairman

-\begin{pf} \ignore{Let $T$ be an optimal decision tree which is a solution for the given adaptive TRP instance $\js$.
-Notice that at each node $v$, the branching in $T$ is based on what the optimal solution does depending on whether or not that vertex is realized.
-That is, for each vertex, there is a \emph{yes} child and a \emph{no} child, and all scenarios that were still in contention before visiting $v$ are now partitioned into $2$ parts -- those that contain $v$ belong to the subtree rooted at the \emph{yes} child, and the others are beneath the \emph{no} child.
-Also recall the definitions of $S_L$ (vertices which occur in fewer than half the scenarios) and $S_H$ (the more frequently occurring vertices) in the partition scheme.} Let $T$ be an optimal decision tree for the given \strp instance $\js$.
+\begin{pf} Let $T$ be an optimal decision tree for the given \strp instance $\js$.
 Note that any internal node of $T$, labeled $v$, has two children corresponding to the realized scenario being in $F_v$ ({\em yes} child) or $M\setminus F_v$ ({\em no} child).
-Now consider the root-leaf path in $T$ (and corresponding tour $\sigma$ in the metric) which starts at $r$, and at any internal node $v$, moves on to the \emph{no} child if $v \in S_L$, and moves to the \emph{yes} child if $v \in S_H$.
-We claim that this tour is a feasible solution to ${\cal G}$, the latency group Steiner instance created.
+Now consider the root-leaf path in $T$ (and corresponding tour $\sigma$ in the metric) which starts at $r$, and at any internal node $v$, moves on to the \emph{no} child if $v \in L$, and moves to the \emph{yes} child if $v \in H$.
+We claim that this tour is a feasible solution to ${\cal G}$, the latency group Steiner instance ${\cal G}$.